House Restumping Required? Don’t Panic!

 Wear and tear.
 House stumps can last from 15 years up to 80 years.
 The timing depends on the aforementioned factors; soil, weather, drainage and insects.
 Australian timber can hold up well against weathering, but eventually all timber will weaken.
 Steel posts rust and concrete stumps can suffer from concrete cancer (spalling damage).
 When your house stumps have reached the end of their lifespan, it will be time to call in the experts and get your Brisbane house restumped.

 What is the cost of Restumping a house?

 The cost of restumping can vary depending on the size of the house, whether the whole house needs restumping and the accessibility to the stumps themselves but as a guide the cost will typically range from $10,000 to $30,000.
 Restumping is common in Brisbane and competitive quotes can be readily obtained from suitably skilled and qualified trades people.

 What happens during a Brisbane house restumping job?

 Restumping means resetting your house.
 This is done by replacing the stumps that support the floor structure of your property.
 Workers will jack up the supporting bearers underneath your property, and remove all deteriorating stumps.
 Then new stumps are put in place, and the bearers are lowered back down with applicable tie down brackets installed to secure your home.
 Brisbane house restumping is tricky because it must be precise to support your house correctly, and for your floors to be level.

 Who can I contact to arrange a house restumping report in Brisbane?

-Brisbane based Action Property Inspections provides you with a comprehensive inspection of your property.
-Owned by a professionally accredited and insured QBSA Master Builder and Licensed Building Inspector, inspections include pest, drainage, plumbing, structure, foundations and more.
+Brisbane based Action Property Inspections provides you with a comprehensive inspection of your property prior to purchase.
+Owned by a professionally accredited and insured QBSA Master Builder and Licensed Building Inspector, inspections include, drainage, plumbing, structure, foundations and more.